liquidctl/liquidctl/README.md

 By default the last stable version will be installed, but by passing `--HEAD` this can be changed to the last snapshot from this repository.
 All dependencies are automatically resolved.

-A [custom tap](https://github.com/jonasmalacofilho/homebrew-liquidctl) is also available, which can sometimes be slightly ahead of the official formula, as well as allows testing release candidates (i.e. devel versions).
+Another possibility is to install liquidctl from PyPI or directly from the source code repository, but in these cases Python 3 and libsub must be installed first; the recommended way is with `brew install python libusb`.

-It is also possible to install liquidctl from PyPI or directly from the source code repository.
-In these cases, Python 3 and libsub must be installed first; the recommended way is with `brew install libusb`.
 To install any release from PyPI, *pip* should be used:

 ```
 $ pip3 install liquidctl